kdechant/eamon/EVENT-HANDERS.md

         game.monsters.get(2).moveToRoom(game.diceRoll(1,6));
       },

+## End of Turn

+There are three useful event handlers that happen at the end of each turn.
+These are used in many adventures and it helps to be familiar with them.
+They happen in this order:

+1. The monsters take their turns (attacking, picking up weapons, etc.)
+1. The `endTurn` event handler runs
+1. The room name or description is shown
+1. The `endTurn1` event handler runs
+1. The artifact and monster names or descriptions are shown
+1. The `endTurn2` event handler runs

+All these event handlers are called with no arguments.
+You may access the game variables like `game.player`, `game.rooms`, `game.artifacts`, `game.monsters`, etc. from within your event handlers.

+Examples:

+### End Turn

+This happens after movement and monster actions, but before the room name or description is shown.

+      "endTurn": function() {
+        let game = Game.getInstance();

+        // merlin appears, if he hasn't already appeared if (game.player.room_id == 77 && !game.effects.get(11).seen) {
+          game.effects.print(11);
+          game.monsters.get(48).moveToRoom();
+        }
+      },

+### End Turn 1

+This happens after the room name or description is shown, but before the artifact and monster names or descriptions are shown.

+      "endTurn1": function () {
+        let game = Game.getInstance();

+        // the snowman melts when entering a room that's too warm if (room_id == 37 && game.monsters.get(2).isHere()) {
+            game.history.write("Frosty just melted!", "special2");
+            game.monsters.get(2).destroy();
+        }
+      }

+### End Turn 2

+This happens at the very end of the turn, after all names and descriptions are shown.

+      "endTurn2": function() {
+        let game = Game.getInstance();

+        // a sudden death trap that occurs if a certain monster is in the room if (game.monsters.get(1).isHere()) {
+          game.effects.print(5);
+          game.die();
+        }
+      },

 ## Before Move and After Move

 This is a pair of event handlers which provides special logic around player movement.